humanmade/altis-cloud/docs/dashboard/x-ray.md

 ![Example XRay Summary](../assets/xray-summary.png)

 When debugging requests in Altis Cloud, it's typical to find the specific HTTP request you want to debug.
-The XRay interface is limited to showing 500 HTTP requests at a time, so it's advices to narrow your search down by timeframe, URL, or IP address.
-The "Before" and "After" fields accept any human readable format, or absolute timestamps.
-URLs, IPs or other fields can be specified via the "Filter Express" search box.
+The XRay interface is limited to showing 500 HTTP requests at a time, so it's advised to narrow your search down by timeframe, URL, or IP address.
+The "Before" and "After" fields accept any human readable format such as "30 minutes ago", or absolute timestamps.
+URLs, IPs or other fields can be specified via the "Filter Expression" search box.
 The Altis Dashboard provides contextual help via the "?" icon.
 Below are some common examples when using Filter Expressions:

 **Show all requests to a specific URL**
 ```